htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    `OBITUARY_LOG_LENGTH` from 20 to 200.
    :ticket:`7103`

--  Improved the error messages generated with GSI authentication fails.
+-  Improved the error messages generated when GSI authentication fails.
    :ticket:`7052`

 Version 8.8.3